wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 - Enter a filename/location
 - Click “OK”

 You now have a single level of your building digitised.
-If you have more floor plans for your building, simply repeat the above steps for each floor.
+If you have more floor plans for your building, simply repeat the above steps for each level.

 ---